-This affordable family camp experience on the lake gives families plenty of time to learn new skills and pursue their favorite pastimes, plus it's all-inclusive, so you won't need to worry about your meals or keeping busy.
-You'll be assigned a cottage or suite on the 165-acre property and everyone gets their own bike for east travel around the campsite.
+This affordable family camp experience on the lake gives families plenty of time to learn new skills and pursue their favorite pastimes—plus it's all-inclusive.
+You'll be assigned a cottage or suite on the 165-acre property and receive bikes for everyone in the family to travel around the campsite.
 Tyler Place offers kids' programming and programming for adults, with the opportunity to enjoy activities separately or together.
 Hit the indoor and outdoor pools to cool off, and take older kids to the Lake Champlain waterfront to go banana boating or tubing!
 All ages.

-This stunning New England respite is just the place to enjoy your first truly stress-free family vacation.
+This stunning New England respite is just the place to enjoy a family vacation.
 Lodging, recreation and equipment are all included in the cost of camp, which means this summertime excursion is as easy as clicking the booking button and surviving the road trip out there (invest in some good family-friendly podcasts)!
-Parents can choose to participate in activities like canoeing, fishing and arts and crafts, or they can choose to kick back in a lawn chair while their kiddos burn off some energy.
-Parents can even enjoy adults-only activities like local beer and cheese tastings, yoga, gallery visits and appointments with a massage therapist.
+Parents can choose to participate in activities such as canoeing, fishing and arts and crafts, or they can kick back in a lawn chair while their kiddos burn off some energy.
+Parents can even enjoy adult-only activities like local beer and cheese tastings, yoga, gallery visits and appointments with a massage therapist.
 All ages.

-The hills are alive with the sound of Latin dancing, a cappella singing, stained-glass making and junkyard bands at the Windsor Mountain Family Camp.
-And all the usual camp activities are thriving, too, if some of your nearest and dearest want to do a spot of kayaking or tree-fort building, or perhaps some archery or zip-lining.
+The hills are alive with the sound of dance music, a cappella singing, stained-glass making and junkyard bands at the Windsor Mountain Family Camp.
+And all the usual camp activities are thriving, too, if some of your nearest and dearest want to do a spot of kayaking, fort building or perhaps some archery or zip-lining.
 You’ll sleep in dorms, bungalows and cabins.
-Meals are made up of homemade fare that includes fruits and veggies from the camp garden, vegetarian options and plentiful snacks.
+Meals are made up of homemade fare that includes fruits and veggies from the camp garden.
+Vegetarian options and plentiful snacks are also available.
 All ages.